paarthenon/daslog/README.md

  * Allows for simple bundling with zero dynamic requires
  * Provides a default console logger that retains line numbers.
     * and the ability to create your own such appenders.
+ * Can be used as an event-logger or message queue.
+ * Supports object-logging
  * Features customizable log levels
     * and more importantly customizable log levels
         * and yet more importantly typings that update as you create loggers that use these custom levels